donn/donn/Readme.md

 I studied Computer Engineering at the
-[American University in Cairo](https://aucegypt.edu/), where I previously maintained [Cloud V platform](https://cloudv.io) and contributed to some research efforts such as [Fault](https://github.com/Cloud-V/Fault) and [DFFRAM](https://github.com/Cloud-V/DFFRAM), both of which are still in use.
+[American University in Cairo](https://aucegypt.edu/), where I previously maintained the [Cloud V platform](https://cloudv.io) and contributed to some research efforts such as [Fault](https://github.com/Cloud-V/Fault) and [DFFRAM](https://github.com/Cloud-V/DFFRAM), both of which are still in use.